 This allows teams to reinvest time spent managing workarounds to rigid or manual process parameters into focusing on improving business performance.
 With Pipefy, source-to-pay automation is within reach.

-Pipefy’s low-code framework and IT-sanctioned toolkit of features and capabilities make designing, deploying, and managing optimized procurement processes quick and easy.
+Pipefy’s no-code framework and IT-sanctioned toolkit of features and capabilities make designing, deploying, and managing optimized procurement processes quick and easy.
 And with the added benefit of integrating Pipefy with your existing systems, software, and apps, expand the capabilities of your end-to-end procurement processes with stack extensibility.

 By simplifying the chaos of toggling back and forth between numerous tools, time-consuming redundancies, and process inefficiencies, teams can achieve better results, build stronger and more reliable supplier relationships, and decrease financial business losses.